 Inflating Confetti Balloons with Air:

 Balloons need helium to float.
 If your balloon is not inflated fully this may be the reason that it is not floating.
 Alternatively there could be too much air and not enough helium, so the balloon is not able to lift.

 Why is my balloon misty and not clear?

 We recommend using a balloon pump to prevent the build up of condensation inside the balloon.
-If a balloon appears misty upon inflation, this should clear after 15-20 minutes.
+If you have inflated the balloons with air from your lungs it will appear misty due to the condensation, this should clear after 20-30 minutes.
 After a few days a balloon will start to become misty due to the oxidation process.

 Why are my helium filled balloons starting to drop?

 Confetti balloons have a shorter float time due to the weight of the confetti, so will not last as long as normal balloons.
 We recommend inflating them just before the event.